Making evening and weekend appointments – giving you more choice

 GP practices in this area are making it easier for you to make appointments at times which suit you.

-From October, 2017 all practices in Fareham and Gosport – including ours – will take part in a new scheme to allow you to make appointments from 8am to 8pm on week days, from 8am to 4.30pm on Saturdays, and on Sunday mornings.
+All practices in Fareham and Gosport – including ours – take part in a scheme to allow you to make appointments from 8am to 8pm on week days, from 8am to 4.30pm on Saturdays, and on Sunday mornings.

 This extends the normal opening hours for surgeries, which until now have usually run until 6.30pm on weekday evenings.

-If you do need to see someone, we will be able to offer you an appointment at your local ‘hub’ location ‘Gosport War Memorial Hospital’.
+If you do need to see someone, we may offer you an appointment at your local ‘hub’ location Forton Surgery, Fareham Community Hospital or Porchester Health Centre .

 There, you will be seen by a locally-based healthcare professional – the service is led by GPs but also includes other staff such as nurses, or healthcare assistants.
 The staff can – with your consent – access your medical records, ensuring a high quality service.